potterness/potterness.github.io/README.md

 Work in progress.
-Please visit potterness.blog in the meantime!
+Please visit https:/potterness.blog in the meantime!